 Akonadi Improvements

 On the sprint, I finally finished and merged a new improvement in Akonadi called Notification Payloads.
 I will not go into the technical details here, the most important thing is that this new improvement will notably reduce the CPU and disk load in Akonadi, especially during intensive operations like email sync.
 It should also help with the long-standing issue regarding errors and email duplication when using POP3 and local mail filters.
-Finally, this new feature opens doors to further improvements and optimizations like server-side change recording (technicalities here) and ultimately being able to
+Finally, this new feature opens doors to further improvements and optimizations like server-side change recording (technicalities here) and ultimately being able to shut down Akonadi Resources when they are not needed and start them on-demand, thus saving some more resources.

 As I was touching the internal notification system in Akonadi I also improved the relevant debugging tools in Akonadi Console, our developer and debugging tool for Akonadi.
 Based on input from Sandro I also added Logs view.
 Thanks to that it’s now possible to see debug output from all running Akonadi applications straight in the Akonadi Console without the need to restart Akonadi or the application from the terminal to see the debug output.
 This will make it easier for users to provide us with relevant information to help us debug and solve their Akonadi issues.